Pure mathematics: Generality and abstraction

 Generality's impact on intuition is both dependent on the subject and a matter of personal preference or learning style.
 Often generality is seen as a hindrance to intuition, although it can certainly function as an aid to it, especially when it provides analogies to material for which one already has good intuition.

 As a prime example of generality, the Erlangen program involved an expansion of geometry to accommodate non-Euclidean geometries as well as the field of topology, and other forms of geometry, by viewing geometry as the study of a space together with a group of transformations.
 The study of numbers, called algebra at the beginning undergraduate level, extends to abstract algebra at a more advanced level; and the study of functions, called calculus at the college freshman level becomes mathematical analysis and functional analysis at a more advanced level.
 Each of these branches of more abstract mathematics have many sub-specialties, and there are in fact many connections between pure mathematics and applied mathematics disciplines.
 A steep rise in abstraction was seen mid 20th century.

 In practice, however, these developments led to a sharp divergence from physics, particularly from 1950 to 1983.
 Later this was criticised, for example by Vladimir Arnold, as too much Hilbert, not enough Poincaré.
-The point does not yet seem to be settled, in that string theory pulls one way, while discrete mathematics pulls back towards proof as central.
+The point does not yet seem to be settled: string theory pulls one way towards abstraction, while discrete mathematics pulls back towards proof as central.